HackMort/jdk-workflow/README.md

 ```

 You can also remove the above script and write a landing page in Spanish instead.

-### What if I don't plan to support multiple languages?

-That's totally fine!
-Not all projects need (or can support) multiple languages.
-You can continue to use this theme without ever adding a second language.

-If that single language is not English, you can just replace `en` in directory layouts and configurations with the preferred language.

 ### Search (Powered by Algolia)